 The most common way of correcting a varicocele is to use surgery to tie off the dilated veins.
 The veins are easiest to spot in the scrotum, but the incision is made in the groin area or upper scrotum where many veins join to become few.
 Those remaining veins are tied off with delicate sutures.
 In recent years, urologists who are experienced microsurgeons have used the operating microscope to magnify even the smallest veins.
 This may allow them to effectively tie off all the dilated veins through a smaller incision.
 Other surgeons still prefer the more standard approach, using a somewhat larger incision in the groin area, similar to one that would be made to repair a hernia.

-In laparoscopy, a thin telescope is inserted into the body through a small opening just below the navel.
+In laparoscopy (also known as minimally invasive surgery), a thin telescope is inserted into the body through a small opening just below the navel.
 This type of approach can be used to tie off the varicocele at the point where the veins enter the muscular opening in the wall of the abdomen.
 After the patient is given general anesthesia, a thin telescope attached to a camera is inserted through the small incision, followed by two smaller probes that are passed through tiny openings made on each side between the navel and the pubic bone.
 These probes form a passageway through which surgical instruments can be passed.
 The surgeon uses these instruments to separate the veins of the varicocele from the artery and lymph vessels.
 Then the surgeon passes a special stapling tool through one of the small openings and blocks off the veins using stainless steel clips.

 There is even a way of correcting a varicocele without making a surgical incision at all.
 This method is called transvenous (i.e., through the vein) embolization (i.e., creation of a clot in a vein).
 Embolization is done by an interventional radiologist who has had special training.
 The radiologist uses an X-ray viewing screen (fluoroscope) to see the blood vessels in the crucial area.
 A very thin tube, called a catheter, is threaded into a neck vein (jugular vein) or thigh vein (femoral vein).
 Under X-ray guidance, it is passed through the larger blood vessels until it reaches the veins that drain the testicle.
 This catheter is about the size of a thin spaghetti noodle.
 The vein and its branches are identified by injecting them with a special X-ray contrast material (dye).